HerreraManuel/Group1/README.md

         Repository class to clone a repo with a given URL and store that repo in a Repository object.

         GitParserException - Custom exception class to indicate if there is an error that had occurred during the git parsing process.
+The classes within this package help make the construction of the program easier.
+This package includes the following files:

-    Helper package holds some class's files whose purposes are used throughout the back end of the program.
+    Helper package holds some class's files whose purpose is used throughout the back end of the program.

     Repository Analyzer will....